In the present international situation there is no sign of global GHG emissions being reversed (into decline).

 o Destabilized venting East Siberian Arctic shelf methane hydrate and subsea floor methane is a risk for planetary catastrophe.

 o Arctic methane concentration has reached 1900 ppb – the 800,000 year ice core methane limit is 800 ppb

 o Cooling Far North and Arctic spring-summer snow cover is receding faster.

 o Extreme weather events are increasing globally an drought regionally (IPCC AR5 2014 WG2)o Extreme weather events with episodic extreme regional heat drought and flooding have affected the N hemisphere since 2000- driven to global climate change.

 o Continued GHG emissions on top of our already committed (locked in warming) of several times today's warming, can only lead to added global warming from carbon feedback emissions (methane & CO2) in an amount that would devastate our planet rendering it unable to sustain agriculture and eventually uninhabitable.

-This harms coral, is leading to deep dead oceans zones, and will slow ocean currents. o.
+This is leading to deep open deoxygenated ocean zones. o.
 There has been a 40% drop in ocean phytoplanktono The oceans have absorbed 30% of the CO2 emissions acidifying them faster than the past 300 million years.

-This harms coral and all ocean species.
-It becomes a carbon feedback as ocean get warmer (absorb les CO2) and shell making creatures lose this capacity.
+o Ocean heating is accelerating and becomes a carbon feedback as ocean get warmer (absorb less CO2)

 climate change planetary emergency situation